Some national parks are celebrated for their vast landscapes, but these 10 sites share enormous stories and achievements in suprisingly small spaces.

 This site preserves the former home of suffragist Alice Paul and the headquarters for the National Woman’s Party she founded in 1916.
 Paul and other outspoken activists worked passionately for decades — enduring hunger strikes and routine mocking and assaults from men who opposed them — ultimately resulting in numerous victories for women.
 The group helped to pass hundreds of pieces of legislation, including, most notably, the 19th Amendment, which gave women in every U.S. state the right to vote (though many African American women remained unable to vote until the passage of the 1965 Voting Rights Act).
 The site became a center for feminist education and social change, and the monument now includes a museum with some of the best resources on women’s suffrage in the country.

-5. Ford’s Theater National Historic Site, Washington, D.C.
+5. Ford’s Theatre National Historic Site, Washington, D.C.

 Size: .30 acres